julou/BinderWithR/README.md

 After one day experimenting with these tools, my overall feeling is that these tools are usable but not fully mature yet.
 I first created this minimalist R project with `renv` used R-4.0.1.
 It turned out later that rocker/binder doesn't have an image for 4.0.1, and has useless bugged images for 4.0.0 and 4.0.2.
 So I branched this project to use R-3.6.3.
 Using `holepunch` triggered various errors including the fact that its current version requires to downgrade `usethis` to 1.5.1 (from current 1.6.1).

-### How to achieve reproducibility of the R environment
+The other big challenge is to achieve reproducibility of the R environment...

+### Using `holepunch`

 It seems that `holepunch` is developed with the idea of a current date in mind, i.e. a date at which the latest version is installed for all packages.
 In practice, this doesn't match my experience since I tend to upgrade packages along the way (a given project typically takes several months / years to complete in my case).
 So the approach of `renv` is much more appealing.
 Unfortunately, the Dockerfile created by `holepunch` hardcodes a certain date for the list of R package so that e.g. the needed version of `renv` (launched automatically when the project is loaded) might not be available; all this can be fixed manually but is admittedly confusing at first.

-rocker/binder/3.6.3 retiring to downgrade renv to 0.10
+Nonetheless a typical `holepunch` workflow would be something like:

 ```{r eval=FALSE}